githubEdit

 What You Need to Know About the Verifier

-Good news: Verifier errors are rare, especially on modern kernels.
-Most Mermin deployments work out of the box without any issues.
+Verifier errors are rare on modern kernels.
+Most Mermin deployments work without issues.

 The eBPF verifier has evolved considerably over time.
-A program that loads perfectly on a newer kernel might fail on an older one:
+What newer kernels accept, older kernels may reject:

 • Kernel 5.4-5.10: The early days - stricter bounds checking, more conservative validation